Telenav/cactus/README.md

 projects managed using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), as if they were hosted in a single git repository.
 Cactus tools use a concept of _project families_.
 Project family names are derived from the Maven `groupId` shared by the projects in the family.
-For example, `kivakit`, `kivakit-extensions` and `kivakit-stuff` all belong to the project family `kivakit` (from `com.telenav.kivakit`).
+For example, `kivakit`, `kivakit-extensions`, `kivakit-extensions` and `kivakit-stuff` all belong to the project family `kivakit` (from `com.telenav.kivakit`).
 Project families can be used to specify which repositories to operate on.
 Tools can be told to operate on all families, one specific family, or some subset of families.
 For example, `all`, `kivakit`, or `kivakit,mesakit`.

 In daily development, what these tools primarily do is ensure consistency and ensure that it is impossible to, say, commit in one repository and forget about changes in another, or push the root